aeheathc/CommandShops/README.md

 **HEAD**

 * Fixed stack size for pork and bucket
-* Added config option to block moving shops to another world for servers with per-world inventory
+* Added config option to block moving shops to another world - should be useful for servers with per-world inventory
+* Updated item list for latest snapshot with focus on Minecraft 1.5.2

 **4.1.0**